celsasser/isay/readme.md

 How to input a script?
 It may be input in one of the following ways:

-1. file: `mouse.js run --script=run-os-ls.js`
+1. file: `isay.js run --script=run-os-ls.js`
-2. inline: `mouse.js run "os.ls().std.out()"`
+2. inline: `isay.js run "os.ls().std.out()"`
-3. editor: `mouse.js run`
+3. editor: `isay.js run`

 ## Run Examples
-In `./examples` there are several scripts demonstrating basic functionality as well as some more advanced scripts demonstrating `mouse's` power.
+In `./examples` there are several scripts demonstrating basic functionality as well as some more advanced scripts demonstrating _I say's_ power.

 The following examples assume that you will be running them from the project's root.
 To see details about any example follow the link to the associated script.